thesofproject/sof-docs/getting_started/build-guide/build-with-zephyr.rst

 Prepare
 *******

-- The easiest way to build Zephyr is to use its recommended toolchain which is included in its SDK.
-Refer to `Install Zephyr SDK <https://docs.zephyrproject.org/latest/getting_started/index.html#install-zephyr-sdk>`_ for details.

 - Install **west**.
 Zephyr uses west as a source management and building system.
-Follow the Zephyr `Getting Started <https://docs.zephyrproject.org/latest/getting_started/index.html#>`_ guide for dependencies and for the west installation.
+Follow the Zephyr `Getting Started <https://docs.zephyrproject.org/latest/getting_started/index.html#>`_ guide for dependencies and for the west installation, for sof zephyr build, just need follow with below chapters:
+  Select and Update OS
+  Install dependencies
+  Get Zephyr and install Python dependencies
+  Install Zephyr SDK

 Clone and initialize SOF project
 ********************************